Wikia/guidelines/Python/PythonDevGuidelines.md

   quotes are OK for something like `"don't"`.

 ## How to Check Your Code With `pep8` and `pylint`

+_NOTE: In the future, we will likely improve the process for checking your code with `pep8` and `pylint` to make it easier.
+For now, the instructions below are the recommended procedure._

 The [pep8] command-line tool is a code style checker that you can use to check your code against the [PEP 8] document.
 Here's how to use it: